JasselD/JasselNotes/DSA revision/*Sample questions.md

 incorrect, this creates a new string object every time it's executed, so no other thread will have access to the same monitor

 - Can we put all the code of run() method surround by the synchronize?
 	- No, this will slown down the program.
-Synchronizing
+Synchronizing the entire run() method can lead to performance issues, especially in multi-threaded environments